 No. DEIS Section / Chapter DEIS Page No. DEIS Correction/Revision Comments 20.
-Chapter 3 3.3-72 and 3.3-73 Add to the analysis of Alternative 2 as follows: Accounts for solid waste generation Paragraphs under Impacts of Alternative 2 A population increase of 56,869 in unincorporated Kitsap County under Alternative 2 would result in a greater increase in demand for solid waste service than under Alternative 1.
-A countywide population of 327,816 would result in a countywide total of 1,507,954 pounds (754 tons) per day of solid waste production by 2025 accounting for residential waste only Accounting for residential, commercial, and industrial waste, this alternative would result in a countywide total of 2,098,022 pounds (1,049 tons) per day of solid waste production by 2025. from commercial and industrial uses.
+Chapter 3 Paragraphs under Impacts of Alternative 2 A population increase of 56,869 in unincorporated Kitsap County under Alternative 2 result in a greater increase in demand for solid waste service than under Alternative 1 countywide population of 327,816 would result in a countywide total of 1,507,954 pour (754 tons) per day of solid waste production by 2025 accounting for residential waste Accounting for residential, commercial, and industrial waste, this alternative would result a countywide total of 2,098,022 pounds (1,049 tons) per day of solid waste production 2025.
+A population increase of 56,869 in unincorporated Kitsap County under Alternative 2 would result in a greater increase in demand for solid waste service than under Alternative 1.
+A countywide population of 327,816 would result in a countywide total of 1,507,954 pounds (754 tons) per day of solid waste production by 2025 accounting for residential waste only.
+Accounting for residential, commercial, and industrial waste, this alternative would result in a countywide total of 2,098,022 pounds (1,049 tons) per day of solid waste production by Accounts for solid waste generation from commercial and industrial uses.
 If the current recycling rate were maintained, by 2025 it would result in 327,816 recycled pounds (164 tons) per day.
 Silverdale Sub-Area Population in the sub-area would be greater than under Alternative 1.
 Densities in downtown Silverdale would be greater than under both Alternatives 1 and 3.
 These densities would allow for greater efficiency in solid waste collection than under the other alternatives by reducing the miles traveled for curbside service.
-The population growth in the Silverdale sub-area, 6,973, would result in an increase of 32,076 pounds (16.0 tons) per day of solid waste accounting for residential waste only, or 44,627pounds (22.3 tons) per day accounting for residential, commercial, and industrial waste , and 6,973 recycled pounds (3.5 tons) per day.
+The population growth in the Silverdale sub-area, 6,973, would result in an increase of 32,076 pounds (16.0 tons) per day of solid waste accounting for residential waste only, or 44,627pounds (22.3 tons) per day accounting for residential, commercial, and industrial waste, and 6,973 recycled pounds (3.5 tons) per day.
 This growth in demand is accounted for in the countywide totals under this alternative.